message/iata/SG.md

 - This does not apply to:
 - passengers younger than 3 years;
 - merchant seamen;
-- fully vaccinated passengers with a COVID-19 recovery certificate;
+- passengers with proof of recovery.
+More details can be found at <a href="https://www.moh.gov.sg/docs/librariesprovider5/default-document-library/mtf-21012022_annex-d.pdf">https://www.moh.gov.sg/docs/librariesprovider5/default-document-library/mtf-21012022_annex-d.pdf</a> ;
 - passengers not travelling under the Vaccinated Travel Lane (VTL), Reciprocal Green Lane (RGL), Business Travel Pass (BTP) and Overseas Singaporeans Vaccination Program, and who have travel history to countries/regions classified as Category II, Category III or Category IV in <a href="https://safetravel.ica.gov.sg/shn-and-swab-summary">https://safetravel.ica.gov.sg/shn-and-swab-summary</a>
 6. Passengers must submit a health declaration before arrival via the SG Arrival Card (SGAC) e-Service (<a href="https://eservices.ica.gov.sg/sgarrivalcard">https://eservices.ica.gov.sg/sgarrivalcard</a>) or via the mobile application.
 - This does not apply to passengers in transit.